-Plugin provide many options to secure and hide your WordPress website.
-Is important to understand what each option do, the results should be checked on front side to ensure no incompatibility / conflict is taking place.
-Also not every option may be necessarily to be used as certain functionalities are not available unless use specific themes and certain plugins.
+This Plugin provides many options to secure and hide your WordPress website.
+It is important to understand what each option does, so the results should be checked on front side to ensure no incompatibility / conflict is taking place.
+Be aware that not every option may be necessarily to be used as certain functionalities may not be available in specific themes and certain plugins.
 For detailed explanations upon all see Plugin Options Explained

 The plugin menu is structured into three main sections:

 This section includes functions to control almost everything related to URL’s.
 Parent Theme / Child Theme, Individual Plugins, Default WordPress folders structure, Uploads, XML-RPC, JSON REST, all default url’s can be changed to something else, disguising the WordPress identity which actually is very easy to be identified without the application of this plugin.
 This plugin makes structure reading and identification through html code almost impossible as it simply does not match anymore with anything commonly used.
 The majority of WordPress identifying / theme detectors will fail to find anything regarding WordPress, not being able to see the CMS of a site at all.